Swift Modules and Imports

 1. Define a Rectangle structure with width and height properties.

-2. Add computed properties for area and perimeter.
+2. Use extensions to add computed properties for area and perimeter.

 3. Add a method to check if the rectangle is a square.